Introduction

 For one row of n bolts parallel to the grain direction, the load-crrying capacity parallel to the grain, should be calculated using the effective number of bolts nef wher

-where d = diameter of bolts
+d = diameter of bolts

 a1 = spacing between bolts in grain directions